Presented by Embassy of Sweden and Consulate General of Sweden in New York

 Camilla Läckberg/Bingo Rimér

 Camilla Läckberg is the mediagenic queen of contemporary Swedish crime fiction.
-She burst on to the scene in 2003 with her novel The Ice Princess, which she began in an adult-education writing course.

 Courtesy of Pegasus Books

 If you come to Stockholm in search of Stieg Larsson's dark world you may be disappointed.
 Violent crime rates in Sweden are in fact very low.

 Conspicuous consumption and bald monetary ambition; The Stockholm of Jens Lapidus' novels is a far cry from tourist pamphlets.